-Assistant Dean of the Animal Law Program and Executive Director of CALS (Center for Animal Law Studies)
+Associate Dean of the Animal Law Program and Founder of the Center for Animal Law Studies

 Erskine B. Wood Hall

-Ms. Frasch is Executive Director of the Center for Animal Law Studies (CALS).
+Ms. Frasch is Associate Dean of the Animal Law Program and Founder of the Center for Animal Law Studies (CALS).
 CALS is an academic animal law program with a focus on research, scholarship, and experiential education.
 CALS is dedicated to:

 - Training law students and lawyers for careers as leaders in Animal Law and public policy;